RamyaVaibhav/MyRobotCode/README.md

 # MyRobotCode
 Amazon_Robot_Automation
-This is a basic page object project which is keyword driven and written in ronot framework
+This is a basic page object and keyword driven project written in robot framework